tochilinak/tsa/docs/modes/error-detection-mode.md

 $ java -jar tsa-cli.jar fift --help
 Usage: ton-analysis fift [<options>]

   Options for analyzing smart contracts in Fift assembler

 Contract properties:
   -d, --data=<text>  The serialized contract persistent data

+SARIF options:
+  -o, --output=<path>  The path to the output SARIF report file --no-user-errors     Do not report executions with user-defined errors

+TlB scheme options:
+  -t, --tlb=<path>  The path to the parsed TL-B scheme.
+  --no-tlb-checks   Turn off TL-B parsing checks

+Symbolic analysis options:
+  --analyze-bounced-messages  Consider inputs when the message is bounced.
+  --timeout=<int>             Analysis timeout in seconds.

+Analysis target:

+  What to analyze.
+By default, only receivers (recv_interval and recv_external) are analyzed.

+  --method=<int>         Id of the method to analyze --analyze-receivers    Analyze recv_internal and recv_external (default) --analyze-all-methods  Analyze all methods (applicable only for contracts
+                         with default main method)

 Fift options:
---fift-std=<path>  The path to the Fift standard library (dir containing Asm.fif, Fift.fif)
+  --fift-std=<path>  The path to the Fift standard library (dir containing
+                     Asm.fif, Fift.fif)

 Options:
   -i, --input=<path>  The path to the Fift assembly of the smart contract -h, --help          Show this message and exit
 {% endhighlight %}
 </details>